 You might think minimalist living has a particular look to it: clean white counters or a closet holding exactly 30 items, for example.

-But a minimalist lifestyle isn’t about fitting all your worldly possessions into a single backpack (though if that’s your goal, here’s how to pack your backpack like a minimalist) — it’s about clearing the clutter from your life and adjusting your mindset so you can live with more purpose and peace.
+But a minimalist lifestyle isn’t about fitting all your worldly possessions into a single backpack — it’s about clearing or storing the clutter from your life and adjusting your mindset so you can live with more purpose and peace.
+Now it’s so much easier to store with MakeSpace, who handles all the heavy lifting and schlepping without costing more.

-So rather than tell you how to create the perfect capsule wardrobe or 007 Go Box, we’re going to break down the principles of minimalist living so you can experience the sweet freedom of living with less — on your own terms.
+So rather than tell you how to create the perfect capsule wardrobe, we’re going to break down the principles of minimalist living so you can experience the sweet freedom of living with less — on your own terms.

 1. Evaluate your space and examine your priorities.